-$7,141.00 (you will also be charged a levy of $266 per year which covers access to student services).
-Fees may vary, please contact us for more information
+Domestic (approx.) $7,141.00 (this includes a student levy of $266 per year for access to student services).
+Fees may vary, please contact us for more information.

 10 months full-time or 18-20 months part-time